FangWang-SYSU/HTL-ATAC-seq/README.md

 source('Figure1_3.R')
 ```

+### 4. Small Dataset Demo
+We provide a subset of data for testing the pipeline.

+Test Data: Download from https://zenodo.org/records/17606479

+Run Demo:

+Place the test data in the Data/ folder.

+Run Rscript Figure1_3.R.

 ## Notes

 1. **Path Configuration**: All paths in the scripts are placeholders and need to be modified according to your actual environment